 I am an international trainer of Nonviolent Communication, a Somatic Coach, an Aikido instructor, and a master goldsmith.
 My recent book, “Becoming What You Need” and the work that I’ve developed called Somatic Consensus offers essential basics to orient one's personal practice towards embodiment and lifelong, artful paths.

 I offer individual coaching, workshops, and classes to help synchronize language, emotions, and actions to support a meaningful life that is deeply felt and that sheds light on the less-emphasized nonverbal realm in which the majority of communication occurs.
 I love to help my clients to develop their abilities to self-direct, self-generate, and navigate through the complexities of life with greater clarity and integrity.
-Together with my wife Judith, along with 8 other families, we co-founded an intentional community where they have raised their family since 1990.
-We have devoted our adult lives to generating Community and committing ourselves to an integrated and intentional way of living.
+Together with my wife Judith, along with 8 other families, we co-founded an intentional community where we raised our family since 1990 in Indianola, Washington within the ancestral territory of the suq̀ʷabš “People of Clear Salt Water” (Suquamish People).

 I teach somatic practices and embodying Nonviolent Communication through the mediums of food, community, art, education, and activism.
 I am a certified international trainer of Nonviolent Communication have co-led workshops around the world in schools, prisons, intentional communities, and businesses, and offer mediation for families, parents, and children, siblings, and couples.
 As a master chef, having previously partnered in/owned four restaurants and published two cookbooks.
 I’ve been teaching my original curriculum Connective Culinary Arts, to young people and adults for over twenty years.
 This curriculum integrates history, ethics, food politics, science, chemistry, and nutrition through food and the art of cooking.
 The premise of my teaching celebrates the notion that food is the connective tissue for all life on the planet, and that the strategies humans employ to answer to our hunger–three times a day!– is pivotal in the healing of the planet and living in harmony with all species.
 My focus is on the reclamation and celebration of our empathic faculties with the life on our plate that feeds the life that we live.